 I still listen and seek to understand their feelings (see #1), but I do my darnedest to help them also see the good in the situation.
 To make lemonade out of lemons, if you will.

 9. Be Patient

 Finally, be patient.
 It gets better, it really does, but before it gets better it will be hard.
 Your child will probably be more moody or snappy than usual.
 It may take several weeks or even a few months, I don’t know yet, but right now my kids are still having a bit of a difficult time with the transition.
-Sophia came home today and told me that she is bonding with friends at school finally, but my teenagers aren’t feeling it quite yet.
+My youngest came home today and told me that she is bonding with friends at school finally, but my teenagers aren’t feeling it quite yet.

 But I’m being patient.
 I know it will happen!

 Even as you do all of these things, keep watching your kids closely to be sure their adjustment is going well.
 If you notice behavior that concerns you, you may want to talk to their teachers and possibly even your family doctor about the stress and/or depression they are feeling.